Fault-tolerant quantum computation by hybrid qubits with bosonic cat-code and single photons: Fault-tolerant quantum computation

 \subsection{Resource overhead}

 To investigate the resource overhead, we estimate the number of unit resources referred to as $\mathcal{N}_{p_L}$ to achieves the target logical error rate $p_L$.
 We choose H-coh pair as a unit resource for fair comparison with the resource estimation in previous works \cite{LeeSW2013,Omkar2020}.
-Note that H-cat pair can be created by consuming 8 H-coh pairs on average as we describe in the Methods section.
-In the Methods, we propose a scheme to generate H-cat pair consuming 8 H-coh pairs, and thus we here assume that an H-cat pair is 8 times as expensive as an H-coh pair.
+We propose a scheme to generate an H-cat pair consuming 8 H-coh pairs as illustrated in Fig.~\ref{fig:Resource}(a), details of which are also explained in Sec.~\ref{sec:Resource}.
+Two H-coh pairs can be merged by applying $\mathrm{B}_\mathrm{I}$ on DV and beamsplitter interaction followed by photon number counting on CV qubits.
+The resulting state can be postselected with the probability approximately 1/4 to obtain an H-cat pair.
+Thus we here estimate that an H-cat pair is 8 times as expensive as an H-coh pair.

 We find that a target logical error rate can be achieved even with very small code distance $d$ with H-cat qubits.
 For example, to achieve $ p_L=10^{-6} $, only $d=4$ is sufficient with H-cat qubits due to the suppressed errors by the bosonic cat-code in CV part of the physical level, while $d=15$ is required with H-coh qubits \cite{Omkar2020}.
-As a result, we can estimate that the resource overhead for the hybrid MBQC with H-cat qubits is $ \mathcal{N}_{10^{-6}}=2.7\times10^4 $, while the overhead with H-coh qubits is $ \mathcal{N}_{10^{-6}}=3.6\times10^5 $.
+As a result, we can estimate that the resource overhead for the hybrid MBQC with H-cat qubits is $ \mathcal{N}_{10^{-6}}=2.7\times10^4 $, which is 13 times more efficient compared to the overhead for the MBQC with H-coh qubits $ \mathcal{N}_{10^{-6}}=3.6\times10^5 $.
 Remarkably, employing H-cat qubits can reduce an order of magnitude resource cost compared to the approach with H-coh qubits.

 In Fig.~\ref{fig:RHG}(c), we present the resource cost estimation of the proposed hybrid quantum computing schemes with H-cat and H-coh qubits.
 We also compare the resource efficiencies of proposed schemes with existing MBQC photonic schemes based on direct encoding \cite{Herrera2010}, repetition code \cite{Omkar2022}, and parity encoding of multiple photons \cite{LeeSH2023} as well as circuit-based photonic schemes \cite{Dawson2006,Lund2008,Cho2007,Hayes2010,LeeSW2015}.
 For resource analysis of other schemes, we refer to Refs. \cite{Omkar2021,Omkar2022}.
 It shows that our hybrid approach is at least an order of magnitude more resource-efficient compared to all the other photonic proposals with respect to the cost of the resources, while the direct comparison is not straightforward due to the different types of resource states.
 The improved resource efficiency is achieved in our scheme thanks to the deterministic nature of the proposed hybrid fusion and the loss-tolerance of the resource states by inherently encoded bosonic cat-code.